-General revenues increased by \$0.7 million during fiscal year 2019.
-The increase was due mainly to economic improvement resulting in larger sales tax revenue.
+General revenues increased by \$1.8 million during fiscal year 2020.
+This increase is largely due to an increase in sales tax revenue.

 Governmental Activities

 The Statement of Activities shows the cost of program services and the charges for services and grants offsetting those services.
 Table 3 shows the total cost of services and the net cost of services.
 Net cost of services can be defined as the total cost less fees generated by the activities and intergovernmental revenue provided for specific programs.
 The net cost reflects the financial burden on the School District's taxpayers by each activity.